 What Is “12 Minute Payday”?:

 “12 Minute Payday” claims to be this program where you suppose to be able to make money in 12 minutes.
 The question is — is it for real?
 Well, we decided to dive in.
-When you visit they’re website (as you would expect), it takes you to a video that starts up on it’s own.
+When you visit they’re website (which can’t be found as of late 2021), it use to take you to a video that starts up on it’s own.
 And it’s those kind of videos where your not given the option to stop, pause, rewind, or fast-forward it.
 So basically, you have to watch it to the end (assuming you don’t close the entire page down).
 And by the way, the video itself is 43 minutes long.
 So this means you’ll have to sit through the whole thing in order to hopefully find something interesting.
 And if you just so happen to miss something, you’ll need to wait to rewatch the entire thing again.
 Remember, there is no rewind button here.